 The Organization maintains a one year, \$400,000 revolving bank line of credit that is subject to renewal each year.
-The line of credit was renewed and expires on March 1, 2024, with variable interest rate subject to change based on the prime rate.
+The line of credit was renewed and expires on March 1, 2025, with variable interest rate subject to change based on the prime rate.
+The interest rate was 8.50% on June 30, 2024.
 The loan agreement requires that all assets are pledged as collateral and include certain covenants, which were substantially complied with by the Organization.
-There was no outstanding line of credit balance as of June 30, 2023.
+There was no outstanding line of credit balance as of June 30, 2024.